NxPKG/khulnasoft-docs/content/fundamentals/setup/manage-members/_index.md

 # Account members

-With every Cloudflare plan, you can add multiple members to your account and assign them a variety of roles.
+With every Khulnasoft plan, you can add multiple members to your account and assign them a variety of roles.

 ## Resources